Joycutter-bizzrocket/Joycutter-bizzrocket/README.md

 - 👋 Hi, I’m @Joycutter-bizzrocket
 - 👀 I’m interested in ...learning new things and expanding my horizon of Knowledge
 - 🌱 I’m currently learning...
-Data analytics
+Data science
 - 💞️ I’m looking to collaborate on ... different projects
 - 📫 How to reach me ...through my email